 Nobo vs. sobo: Good luck getting picked up at the southern terminus.
 Unless you are 100% confident in the navigation ability of whoever is picking you up, it’s just not gonna happen.
 I would never leave a car at the southern terminus either.
-Getting picked up at the northern terminus isn’t foolproof either (lots of signage, nothing that says “Onondaga” — see below for the sign your chauffeur should look for) but it’s so much better than the southern end.
+Getting picked up at the northern terminus isn’t foolproof either (lots of signage, nothing that says “Onondaga” — see above for the sign your chauffeur should look for) but it’s so much better than the southern end.
 From a beauty standpoint, you’re fine either way.
 There are nice views on both Courtois Creek and Eleven Point.

 Cell reception: Apparently everyone has reception occasionally… other than Verizon.
 I have Straight Talk on the Verizon network, so that might make a difference.
 I started getting reception only on the northern half of Courtois Creek.
 As a northbounder, that was okay because I was at least able to coordinate pick-up.
 But if you have Straight Talk Verizon, just tell everyone you love that you’ll be completely off-grid for two weeks.
 I’ve hiked around 7,000 miles and never wished for a SPOT device except on this trip, just to let folks know I was alive.